mongodb/leafygreen-ui/README.md

 Make sure changes made from this commmand are merged back into master before releasing.

-4. Publish all packages to NPM using Changesets.
+4. Publish all packages to NPM using Changesets, this can be done from master.

 ```
 yarn release